abhay-mohandas/Prion8/README.md

 -Separate Instruction, Data and System space.
 Each 2^16 bytes.

-&nbsp;	-Virtual address is used for Instruction and Data space.
+ 	-Virtual address is used for Instruction and Data space.

-&nbsp;	-System Space will be split for various uses.
+ 	-System Space will be split for various uses.

 -8 8-bit General Purpose Registers: R0,R1,R2,R3,RES0,RES1,PD0,PD1.